MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 -   **False positive**: A false alarm, meaning the activity didn’t happen.

-For more information on how to work with Azure ATP alerts, see [Working with suspicious activities](working-with-suspicious-activities.md).
+For more information on how to work with Azure ATP security alerts, see [Working with security alerts](working-with-suspicious-activities.md).

 ## Abnormal Sensitive Group Modification